 The burial and burial tools are usually provided by the cable installation contractor.

-Vessel contractors: Assodivers, Boskalis, Canyon Offshore (Helix ES), Global Marine, Jan de Nul and Van Oord Offshore Wind.
+Vessel contractors: Assodivers, Boskalis, Canyon Offshore (Helix ES), Global Offshore, Jan de Nul and Van Oord Offshore Wind.

 Manufacturers include Canyon Offshore (Helix ES), Osbit, Royal IHC and SMD.